 I. MODERN FARMING-SOVIET STYLE, by Anna Louise Strong10¢

 2. WAR IN THE FAR EAST, by Henry Hall

-3. CHEMICAL WARFARE, by Donald A. Cameronio¢
+CHEMICAL WARFARE, by Donald A. Cameronio¢

-4. WORK OR WAGES, by Grace M. Burnham
+WORK OR WAGES, by Grace M. Burnhamio¢

-5. THE STRUGGLE OF THE MARINE WORKERS, by N. Sparks20¢
+THE STRUGGLE OF THE MARINE WORKERS, by N. Sparksio

-6. SPEEDING UP THE WORKERS, by James Barnett
+SPEEDING UP THE WORKERS, by James Barnett

-YANKEE COLONIES, by Harry Gannes
+7. YANKEE COLONIES, by Harry Gannesio¢

-8. ·
+8. THE FRAME-UP SYSTEM, by Vern Smith

-9. STEVE KATOVIS, by Joseph North and A. B. Magill10¢
+9. STEVE KATOVIS, by Joseph North and A. B. Magillio¢

 10. THE HERITAGE OF GENE DEBS, by Alexander Trachtenberg10¢

-II.
-SOCIAL INSURANCE, by Grace M. Burnhamo¢
+SOCIAL INSURANCE, by Grace M. Burnham10¢

-In preparation
+THE PARIS COMMUNE-A STORY IN PICTURES, by Wm.
+Siegel10¢

-YOUTH IN INDUSTRY, by Sophie Melvin and Grace Hutchins10¢ UNEMPLOYMENT: A STORY IN PICTURES, by the John Reed Club
+13. YOUTH IN INDUSTRY, by Grace Hutchins10¢

-Artists¢
+14. THE HISTORY OF MAY DAY, by Alexander Trachtenberg10¢

+I Ś. THE CHURCH AND THE WORKERS, by Bennett Stevens10¢

+PROFITS AND WAGES, by Anna Rochesterio¢

-SPYING ON LABOR, by Robert W. Dunn
+SPYING ON WORKERS, by Robert W. Dunnio¢

+THE AMERICAN NEGRO, by J. S. Allen

+10. WAR IN CHINA, by Ray Stewart10¢

+SOVIET CHINA, by M. James and R. Doonping10¢

+20. SOVIET CHINA, UY M. Jumes and R. Dounping

-THE YELLOW DOG CONTRACT, by Carol Weiss King
+THE YELLOW DOG CONTRACT, by Elliot E. Cohen 5¢

-THE ANGLO-AMERICAN CONFLICT, by Harry Gannesio¢
+22. THE INJUNCTION MENACE, by Charlotte Todes

-PROFITS AND WAGES, by Anna Rochester
+23. THE AMERICAN FARMER, by Harold M. Wareio¢